mmore500/dishtiny/docs/glossary.md

 ## State Exchange Perturbation

 An experimental condition in which a subset of cells are manipulated so that their virtual CPU's perceive inputs meant for another cell or have output overwritten by those created by another cell.
-Used to test whether the spatial distribution of certain inputs or outputs affects fitness.
+Tests whether the spatial distribution of certain inputs or outputs affects fitness.
+Used instead of simply zeroing out inputs or outputs in order to minimize detection of contingent effects.

+You can think of this something like us "[Freaky Friday](https://en.wikipedia.org/wiki/Freaky_Friday_(2003_film))"-ing different cells.

 ## State Rotate Perturbation

 An experimental condition in which a subset of cells are manipulated so that their virtual CPU's perceive inputs meant for another cardinal within the cell or have output overwritten by those created by another cardinal within the cell.
-Used to test whether the directionality of certain inputs or outputs affects fitness.
+Tests whether the directionality of certain inputs or outputs affects fitness.
+Used instead of simply zeroing out inputs or outputs in order to minimize detection of contingent effects.

+You can think of this something like us "[Freaky Friday](https://en.wikipedia.org/wiki/Freaky_Friday_(2003_film))"-ing cardinals within a cell.

 ## Tag